George Peter Holford: In politics

 Holford was a supporter of the Philanthropic Society, and had been involved in 1806 in having it incorporated.
 He was invited in 1810 by Richard Ryder, the Home Secretary, to chair a select committee to implement the Penitentiary for Convicts Act 1794.
 A site at Millbank had been found through James Cecil, 1st Marquess of Salisbury.
 In 1812 Holford obtained a grant to proceed with a penitentiary for London and Middlesex convicted prisoners who had been sentenced to transportation.
 For a few years from 1810, also, the Holford Committee allied itself with the generally Whig agitation set off by Samuel Romilly's campaign for criminal law reform, with Henry Grey Bennet and others, that made some piecemeal legislative progress.
 In 1811–2 Holford was corresponding with Jeremy Bentham on behalf of the committee, to obtain documentation of the Panopticon project.

 In the end, Holford and the committee rejected Bentham's principles, and the National Penitentiary was constructed over the next few years without regard for them.
-It was not quite a forgone conclusion, but Bentham's ideas were found to be impractical.
+It was not quite a foregone conclusion, but Bentham's ideas were found to be impractical.
 The input from magistrates, such as John Thomas Becher, George Onesiphorus Paul, and William Morton Pitt, had more traction.
 The construction work was overseen by Holford with Becher and Charles Long.